VladRDV/myWebsiteSource/src/data_storage/blogposts/Lessons_From_Startup_Part1.md

 ### 2. function makeQuality(time, skill){ ... }
 In a startup there is a 90% chance that you’ll get to do something for the first time, because being assigned to do different things is not uncommon in startup companies _( it does not seem like a good practice to me, but it is hot is)_

-Don’t get me wrong, you MUST know your stuff and keep learning for as long as you breathe _( yes, I’ve said it)_, but when you work on a job, where you have multiple specialisations, you’ll get to the unknown regions sooner rather than later.
+Don’t get me wrong, you MUST know your stuff and keep learning for as long as you breathe _( yes, I’ve said it)_, but when you work on a job, where you have multiple specializations, you’ll get to the unknown regions sooner rather than later.

 But in these kind of situations delivering top quality solutions, may take more time, and you must admit that and ask for help or more time if needed.
 Some might say, that delivering code that just works can do the job, but in my opinion that is an illusion.
 From my experience, you’re just creating a debt, bad code will cost you in the long run, and the bigger your system gets the harder it will be to fix the consequences of your past self’s bad decisions.